 I joined an after–school class when I was 13.
-I first played around with Front Page.
-Then I learned the basics of HTML.
-It felt like magic.
-I was able to create something.
-But I had been creating stuff before that.
+There, I first played around with Front Page.
+Then I learned the basics of HTML by simply memorizing all the element tags.
+It felt like magic—I was able to create something out of nothing.
+But I had been doing that before.

-Growing up in a single-parent, lower middle class family in Slovenia we couldn’t afford all the toys a normal kid wants.
+Growing up in a single-parent, working class family in Slovenia we couldn’t afford the toys a child wants.
 Also, back then, Slovenia just broke free from Yugoslavia.
-There was no free market not that many products available under the crumbling socialist/communist regime.
+There was no free market and not that many products available under the crumbling socialist regime.
 But we could watch the Italian TV channels.
 Italy, being on the other side of the iron curtain, was quite the opposite.
-Watching cartoons meant that we also saw all the toys commercials that aired at the time.
+Watching cartoons meant that we also saw all the toy commercials that aired at the time.
 And that was a source of both, my frustration and my inspiration.

 Not being able to afford toys didn’t stop me.
-I used everything I could get my hands on to create my own toys.
-Paper, cardboard, duct tape… anything.
+I used everything I could get my hands on to create my own.
+Paper, cardboard, wood, glue, duct tape… anything.
 I remember creating things like trucks and airplanes out of those.
-Just drawing stuff on paper satisfied me sometimes.
 My grandfather brought me some Lego blocks from Switzerland at some point.
 Now that was cool.
-Again, I had a limited range of those but I was creating rockets and robots long before Lego started an official range of those.
+Again, I had a limited range of those but I had been building rockets and robots long before Lego started an official range of those.

 I tried quitting design two times but I kept coming back to it.
-For some reason it stuck with me.
-Like I was meant to do this.
-I just kept doing what I love.
+For some reason it stuck with me, like I was meant to do this (I think it simply boils down to the fact that I kept doing what I loved).
 I entrusted the steering wheel of my life to my curiosity, always did what I thought was right and never looked back.
-It got me where I always wanted to be.
+It got me where I thought I should be.
 Now, I call myself a designer, I am a designer, and no it’s not a hobby anymore.
-But I still love it.
+It’s not even a job.
+It’s a way of life.
+And I still love it.